nventive/PromptVault/README.md

 ### First-Time Setup

 1. Open VS Code Settings (`Ctrl+,` or `Cmd+,`)
-2. Search for "Prompts Sync"
+2. Search for "Prompt Vault"
 3. Configure your preferences (optional - defaults work for most users)
 4. The extension will automatically perform an initial sync